 1.3.
 Freightos will not manage disputes in the following cases:

-1.3.3.
-For Freightos Platform Charges as outlined in the Transparent Pricing Policy including Freightos’ Platform Fee, Disbursement Fee when required, and Convenience Fees for credit card payments.
+- For Freightos Platform Charges as outlined in the SOP including Freightos’ Platform Fee, Disbursement Fee when required, and Convenience Fees for credit or debit card payments.

-1.8.
-Filing a payment or transaction dispute or reversing your payment through your payment provider, credit card company or your bank (chargeback) is a violation of our Terms and Conditions and of this Dispute Policy and Freightos reserves the right to disable a Buyer’s account in this case.
+Filing a payment or transaction dispute or reversing your payment through your payment provider, credit or debit card company, or your bank (chargeback) is a violation of our Terms and Conditions and of this Dispute Policy and Freightos reserves the right to disable a Buyer’s account in this case.

 2. Dispute Process

 Once a dispute case is submitted, both Buyer and Seller will be provided with the opportunity to support their claims with documented evidence.
 The Freightos.com Team will reach out to both sides to manage the dispute resolution process.

 The Freightos.com Team will mark the disputed shipment as disputed in the system, this will stop collection from the Buyer as well as payout to the Seller until the dispute case is resolved.